WalMaa/unioulu-ips-community-app/README.md

 #### 3. Event Management:
 The app features an event management section where users can view and manage events.
 The latest 3 events are displayed in a horizontal list format, allowing for quick access to upcoming activities.

+#### 4. Language Support:
+The app supports multiple languages, including English, Finnish, and Swedish.
+Users can switch between languages seamlessly.

+#### 5. Like and Comment System:
+Users can like and comment on posts, fostering interaction and engagement within the community.

+#### 6. Event surveys:
+Event surveys are available for users to provide feedback on events they attended.
+This feature helps in gathering insights and improving future events.

+#### 7. Community post polls:
+Community post polls allow users to create polls within posts, enabling community members to vote and express their opinions on various topics.

 #### Appwrite Integration:
 Appwrite is used for backend services such as data storage, user authentication, and API calls.
 The data for community posts, announcements, and events are securely stored and managed through Appwrite’s database service.